Abhiroop/Abhiroop.github.io/_posts/2024-07-25-Monty-Hall-Probabilistic.md

 Loss | 0.3333
 ```

-This shows us that switching our choice will allow us to win 66% of times, while losing 33% of times.
-Given the first choice has the following distributions:
+This shows us that switching our choice will allow us to win 66% of the time while losing 33% of the time.
+The first choice has the following distributions:

 ```Haskell
 > uniform [Win, Loss, Loss]